Sleippnir/Minimalagent/frontend/README.md

 ## Overview

-The interview system frontend is currently served by an Nginx container that provides both static file serving and API proxying to the backend FastAPI service.
-This setup enables a clean separation between frontend presentation and backend business logic.
+The interview system frontend is a modern React 18 application built with Vite, featuring HR dashboards and candidate portals.
+The production setup uses Nginx for static file serving with API proxying to the FastAPI backend.

 ## Current Architecture

+### Technology Stack

+- **React 18** with modern hooks and functional components
+- **Vite** for fast development and optimized production builds
+- **Tailwind CSS** for responsive styling and design system
+- **React Router** for client-side navigation
+- **Axios** for API communication

 ### Services

-- **Frontend Service** (Port 8080): Nginx container serving static HTML/CSS/JS and proxying API calls
+- **Frontend Service** (Port 8080): Nginx container serving React SPA and proxying API calls
+- **Development Server** (Port 5173): Vite dev server with hot reload and API proxying
 - **API Service** (Port 8001): FastAPI server handling interview management and bot launching
 - **Database**: Supabase for interview data and user management